 A Golden Dawn Given to Me by the Hand of God

-However, this mire I entered into as a result of the inner experience I described in my aforementioned 4th blog article wasn’t just some sort of stain or harm inflicted upon my life.
-It was more like a golden opportunity given to me for me and my daughter to have a better life.
+However, this mire that was a result of the inner experience I described wasn’t just some sort of stain or harm inflicted upon my life.
+It was a golden opportunity given to me for my daughter and me to have a better life.

 Another significant piece of the puzzle causing me to be in this mire of trying—and being unable—to help my daughter was the ill-advised decision by my 2012 and 2013 Nova Scotia Legal Aid lawyer, whom I’ll simply refer to as Susan, to put a stipulation in my and Erin’s new 2013 Court Order that I need a letter from a psychiatrist before I could make any further application to the Family Court.

 I just assumed that Susan knew what she was doing.
 She advised me that there was no way I could dispute having schizophrenia—a specious reason proposed by Erin as to why I could be some kind of threat to, and couldn’t be trusted around, our daughter—in Family Court since a psychiatrist is already saying that I do, indeed, have this mental illness.
 A judge would simply dismiss my claim and follow the psychiatrist’s opinion.
-Although that is, unfortunately, most likely true (from what I gather thus far), I still do not understand why Susan felt one of the best things to do involved a stipulation in the new Court Order indicating I need a letter from a psychiatrist about how I am doing and whether or not I’m taking my medication after I had explained to her that I had been wrongly diagnosed.
+Although that is, unfortunately, most likely true (from what I have gathered thus far), I do not understand why Susan felt one of the best things to do involved a stipulation indicating I need a letter from a psychiatrist about how I am doing and whether or not I’m taking my medication.
+Not after I explained to her that I had been wrongly diagnosed.

-I did not require a letter to establish the original 2005 Court Order, for example, giving me unsupervised access to my daughter about 24% of the time up until she turned 8 years old (in 2012).
+I did not require a letter to establish the original 2005 court order, for example, giving me unsupervised access to my daughter.
+That order remained in effect until she turned eight years old (in 2012) and no harm ever came to her.
 But suddenly, when psychiatrists entered my life, there was an issue.

 I had a really difficult time understanding what Susan was doing due to my anxiety, which has often manifested as a social anxiety and contributed to my misdiagnosis, because she often used jargon I couldn’t follow.
-She even signed our new 2013 Court Order on my behalf without my realizing that she had done that or even that a new Court Order was being established!
+She even signed our 2013 Court Order on my behalf without my realizing that she had done that or even that a new court order was being established!

 As I alluded to above, you may think that my inner experience described in my aforementioned 4th blog article, Sri Chinmoy’s Smear Against Me, had done nothing but cause me problems.
 Well, that is not true.

-As I briefly indicated in that 4th article, I had a lingering crack-addiction mentality that year.
-I last relapsed in 2012, but nonetheless, it’d be kind of hard to fight for what you feel is best for your daughter through a legal process—which I fully intended to begin doing back then—when you recently relapsed about a month prior to the mother’s affidavit.
+As I briefly indicated in that article, I had a lingering crack-addiction mentality that year.
+I last relapsed in 2012, but nonetheless, it’d be kind of hard to fight for custody—which I fully intended to begin back then—when you recently relapsed about a month prior to the mother’s affidavit.
 There was no need to work against me, as I was trying to do everything I could to stop (and therefore could have used support).
-(I had first tried this drug 1.5 years prior in a pathetic attempt to self-medicate myself to give me more confidence in starting conversations, particularly with members of the opposite sex.)
+(I first tried this drug eighteen months prior in a pathetic attempt to self-medicate myself to give me more confidence in starting conversations, particularly with members of the opposite sex.)

 However, I wasn’t prepared to challenge what Erin was presenting against me to the Family Court, and I most likely wouldn’t have achieved much success.

-As I said in a previous blog article, Parental Alienation: How It Happened & Affected My Daughter, around mid-2012, Erin pre-emptively constructed an affidavit against me entirely to defame me, as though I was out of control or completely and deliberately heading in the wrong direction.
+As I said in a previous blog article, Parental Alienation: How It Affected My Daughter, around mid-2012, Erin pre-emptively constructed an affidavit against me entirely to defame me, as though I were out of control or completely and deliberately heading in the wrong direction.
 She accused me of being an abusive father.
-She did this—as well as kept my then 8-year-old daughter away from me for 8 months—so she wouldn’t lose against me in court had I attempted to fight for custody in advance of her 2012 affidavit.
+She did this—as well as kept my then eight-year-old daughter away from me for eight months—so she wouldn’t lose against me in court had I attempted to fight for custody in advance of her affidavit.

-Generally speaking, had I not been tied up at the Abbie J. Lane mental health clinic due to the inner experience I described in my 4th blog article, Sri Chinmoy’s Smear Against Me, the outcome probably would have been a lot less ideal than what is now happening and what will take place.
+Generally speaking, had I not been tied up at the Abbie J. Lane mental health clinic, the outcome probably would have been a lot less ideal than what is now happening and what will take place.

 Of course, there is much more to it, but it has become an amazing story I get to enjoy writing, be proud of, and share with others.

 I describe more positive results throughout my story, The Struggle Within.
-I shall be publishing the various volumes of this multi-volume memoir in the near future.
-Sri Chinmoy did not make my life worse by helping me have the inner experience I described in my 4th blog article—he made my life better.
-He justifiably helped me to deal with the karma I had endured from past behaviour.
+I shall be publishing the various volumes of this multi-volume memoir in the future.
+Sri Chinmoy did not make my life worse by helping me have the inner experience I described in my 4th blog article which caused me to end up at the Abbie J. Lane mental health clinic—he made my life better.
+He justifiably helped me deal with the karma I had endured from past behaviour.